rpellerin/dotfiles/README.md

   - https://i9.ytimg.com
   - https://r1---sn-25ge7ns7.googlevideo.com

-  Also, disable third-party cookies and enable `Trackers Protection`, `Third-Party Cookies` for trackers and `Do Not Track` at all times.
+  Make sure to be sending `Do Not Track` at all times.

 - Add these extensions:
   - [tabliss.io](https://tabliss.io/)